-When my readers – fellow bloggers come in looking for a better host to speed-up their site, I direct them to SiteGround.
-Each sale I generate will earn me a really good commission.
+When my readers — fellow bloggers — come here looking for a better host to speed-up their site, I direct them to DreamHost.
+Each sale I generate will earn me some commission.
+Simple.

 The success of your blogging career will partly depend on how fast and reliable your blog is.
-A robust hosting provider is a must-have to succeed in your blogging career.
-If you are looking for a better host for your blog, think of none other than SiteGround.
-I’m sure you will love their services.
+A fast and reliable hosting provider is a must to succeed in your blogging career.
+If you are looking for a better host for your blog, head over to DreamHost and I’m sure you will love their services.

 There are a number of affiliate programs to join.
 But not all of them would be rewarding to your niche.
 I have been using different affiliate programs for a while now.
-But aforementioned ones are those that actually make me a good amount of money from my travel blog.
+But aforementioned ones are those that actually help me me make a good amount of money from my travel blog.

-Affiliate programs might not help you make a fortune.
+Affiliate programs may not help you make a fortune.
 But they can make you some money to boost your confidence about continuing your blogging career.
-I have been using these programs and getting such rewarding results that I don’t even display advertisements on my blog.
+I have been using all these programs and getting satisfactory results.

 Before you apply for these affiliate programs, make sure you have a working website with genuine content.
 These programs have an approval process and they will not like incomplete websites.

 What about you?
 Which affiliate programs are you using?
-Do all of them help you a good amount of money?
+Do they help you a good amount of money?
 Share your tips with me.